Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

 Once again, this is a rare occurrence but some gangs target foreigners who arrive at the airport.
 They have taxis that take people to their hotel, and then they have your location.
 Several tourists have been cleaned out this way.
 Their room was either broken into or scouts waited outside until the visitors left the hotel.
 They were then followed and mugged.
 Stay safe and pre-order your transport from a trusted company.

 These gangs and lone criminals also look for tourists who are uncertain about where to exchange currency.
-If this is your first time in a foreign country or South Africa, talk to the staff at the airport staff or a bank.
-Never advertise the fact to strangers, other than officials behind a counter, that you have dollars or euros to exchange.
-There are criminals that promise a great exchange rate but then lure you somewhere unsafe.
+If this is your first time in a foreign country or South Africa, talk to airport staff or a bank.
+Never advertise the fact to strangers that you have dollars or euros to exchange.
+Some criminals promise a great exchange rate but then lure you somewhere unsafe.

 Walking is a healthy activity but it also makes you an easy target.
 Please take this section seriously.
 Never walk alone.
 A small group of three or four is safer.